 “The type and thickness of glass to be applied in commercial facades depend on several factors, such as the width-to-height ratio of the glazing, the wind load typical of the building’s location, and eventual live loads at areas where glass surfaces are accessible by people.
 In addition to these structural considerations, there may be cases when the topic of thermal stress should be analyzed as well, to help mitigate risks of thermally induced breakage.
 Our team of experts can help with such static and thermal stress calculations, as well as with other advice in the field of building physics related to glass.”

 Standard float glass, normally called clear float glass, has a slightly greenish appearance that is particularly visible when looking at the edges of the glass.
 This slightly greenish tint is due to the presence of iron in the raw materials used to produce float glass.
 The iron content can be reduced to produce a more neutral glass, known as “low-iron glass”, which can be a good choice for interior design, but also for architects who wish to create very crisp and clean glazed façades.

 If a tint to the glass is desired, metal oxides can also be added to the raw materials to provide a grey or green tint.
 It will not only affect the appearance of the glass but also its visible light and solar heat transmission.

 Our float glass products offer different levels of transparency and color neutrality.
-Body tinted glass is also available to widen the aesthetic and performance options, especially when used as a base for our low-E coated products.

 Guardian™ Glass offers you a wealth of technical notes, tools and online learning to enhance your knowledge about glass and help you specify the most appropriate glass for your project.
 Visit our Resource Hub to learn more!